“Why are you visiting Ireland?”

 We found this restaurant in Sedona using an old trick I learned from my father.
 I call it “The Question.”
 He always would ask hotel concierges about places to eat, and they’d rattle off a list or would ask what type of food we were looking for.
 My dad would then ask, “If you were in town and only had one night, where would you eat?”
 It was the question that led us to discover Bern’s Steakhouse in Tampa (on our list of favorite places to eat outside of Disney World), and it also led us to Dahl & DiLuca.

-We were visiting Sedona 11 years ago, on our first Adventures by Disney trip, and had a free night on the town.
-We asked for their recommendation and this was their answer to “the question.”
+We were visiting Sedona on our first Adventures by Disney trip and had a free night in the town.
+We asked the guides for their recommendation and this was their answer to “the question.”
 We were not disappointed.